Japan's $94 billion reserve to combat pandemic sparks ire as PM Abe's 'pocket money'

 "You need huge sums in reserve when you're dealing with so much unpredictability.
 You need to be ready for emergencies," said Yasuhide Yajima, chief economist at NLI Research Institute.

-For an interactive graphic on Japan's budget, click:https://tmsnrt.rs/2ApvKLg
+For an interactive graphic on Japan's budget, click: https://fingfx.thomsonreuters.com/gfx/editorcharts/oakveqlawvr/index.html

 CONSTITUTION